 The Treo Pro is now rumored to have a 400MHz processor – with performance described as “snappy” – 256MB ROM and 128MB RAM.
 The navigationally challenged will be pleased to hear that the Treo Pro will have integrated GPS, together with triband 3G and quadband GSM for worldwide use.

 Best of all, given our criticism in the recent Treo 800w review, is the inclusion of a microUSB port for recharging and hooking up to a computer.
 It’s about time that Palm junked their proprietary connector.
-More details over at PHONE Magazine.
+More details over at My Tech Review Magazine.